MareMare/GitHubCommit/README.md

 It's simply a tool to commit to GitHub.

-GitHubCommit is a simple command-line tool designed to facilitate committing changes to GitHub repositories.
-It streamlines the process by providing straightforward commands and automating common tasks associated with Git commits.
+GitHubCommit is a straightforward command-line utility aimed at simplifying the process of adding or updating a single file in a GitHub repository.
+It enhances efficiency by offering easy-to-use commands and automating routine tasks associated with Git commits.

 ## Requirements